Reinterpretable representation of information in a formalized manner suitable for communication, interpretation or processing

 2) A Physical Object that supplies or transmits data to another Physical Object.

-A reservoir in which data can be held for an indefinite period.
-Data stores are shown on data flow diagrams where data repositories are required to support data aggregation or archival services.
+Functional view artifact representing a reservoir in which data can be held for an indefinite period.
+Data stores are used in the functional view where data repositories are required to support data aggregation or archival services.

 A data storage facility that supports the input (deposit) and retrieval (delivery) of clearly defined data objects.
-This can be designed and implemented in a variety of ways, and may support publish/subscribe or query-response delivery mechanisms.
+This can be designed and implemented in a variety of ways and may support publish/subscribe or query-response delivery mechanisms.
+In contrast to a data lake, a data warehouse will typically perform transformation, quality, and cleansing operations on the data it stores.

 To convert unreadable, encrypted data to readable, decrypted data using a decryption algorithm and a key.
 See Encrypt.